DP-Fusion: Token-Level Differentially Private Inference for Large Language Models: Experiments

-We evaluate our method on a randomly selected subset of 100 documents (over 2,000 lines, with 13,500 private tokens) from the TAB-ECHR dataset.
-We label all eight entity groups as sensitive and use the DP-Fusion mechanism to privatize them, but the attacks focus specifically on the \texttt{PERSON}, \texttt{CODE}, and \texttt{DATETIME} groups, as these are consistently present across all selected documents.

-We run DP-Fusion with a maximum allowed divergence $\alpha\beta \in [0.01, 0.02, 0.03, 0.05, 0.06, 0.07, 0.10]$ for all groups, using a fixed temperature of 1.
-The generation is limited to $T_{\text{max}}=900$ tokens (mean ECHR document length).
-Additionally, at each generation step, we record the observed divergence denoted as the effective $\alpha\beta_i$ after the DP-Fusion mechanism (Sec. \ref{sec:dp_fusion}) has selected the optimal $\lambda_i$ for each privacy group and each generated token.
-This is always lower than the allowed divergence bound (Defn. \ref{def:group-rdp}).
+\paragraph{Dataset.} We focus on TAB-ECHR~\citep{pilan2022text} which is a hand-annotated collection of European Court of Human Rights (ECHR) cases~\citep{echr_dataset}, where private information of eight types (\texttt{PERSON, CODE, LOC, ORG, DEM, DATETIME, QUANTITY, MISC}) is marked.
+We refer to \Cref{sec:entitites} in the Appendix for more details. \paragraph{Implementation \& Baselines.} While all entity groups are treated as private in DP-Fusion, we focus the evaluation of our attacks only against the \texttt{PERSON}, \texttt{CODE}, and \texttt{DATETIME} groups, as they appear consistently across all documents.
+Following an ablation over candidate-set sizes $|C|\in\{3,4,\ldots,10\}$ (Appendix \ref{sec:candidate_size_ablation}), we fix $|C|=5$.
+We run \textsc{DP-Fusion} with $\alpha\beta \in \{0.01,\ldots,0.10\}$, temperature $T=1$, and a generation limit of $T_{\text{max}}=900$ tokens.

-\textbf{Theoretical Defenses.} We include DP-Prompt \cite{utpala-etal-2023-locally} and DP-Decoding \cite{dpdecod} as DPI baselines (Section \ref{sec:private_inference}).
+\textbf{1) Differentially Private Defenses.} We include DP-Prompt and DP-Decoding as DPI baselines (Section \ref{sec:private_inference}).
 Replicating the settings adopted in these respective works, for DP-Prompt, we set the temperature $T \in \{0.75, 1.0, 1.25, 1.5, 1.75\}$ and consider \textit{clipping widths} of $5$ and $50$, corresponding to $(-2.5, 2.5)$ and $(-25, 25)$, respectively.
 For DP-Decoding, we evaluate at $\lambda \in \{0.1, 0.5, 0.75, 0.9\}$.
-For both these baselines, we use the same prompt template as DP-Fusion shown in Appendix \ref{app:paraphrase-prompt}.
+We use the same prompt template for all methods (see Appendix \ref{app:paraphrase-prompt}).